Nuvotion-Visuals/Raymote/README.md

 # Raymote - IR Remote Control

-A minimal web-based IR remote control application for Linux.
+A minimal web-based IR remote control application for Mac/Windows/Linux.
 Capture IR commands from any remote and create custom buttons to control your devices.

 ### Button UI